-To apply the reformulation, we must make a distinction between those Boolean and integer variables that can and cannot be reformulated into external variables.
+To apply the reformulation, we must make a distinction between those Boolean and integer variables/Boolean variables that are reformulated using the external variables’ reformulation and the trivial reformulation

-Y=YE,YN

-z=zE,zN
+Y=YE,YN YE:Reformulated using external variables (Boolean only).

+z=zE,zN zE:Reformuated using the trivial reformulation (integer and Boolean).

-For Boolean variables, the requirement to apply the external variables reformulation is that those must be defined in ordered sets.
+For Boolean variables in YE, the first requirement to apply the external variables reformulation is that those must be defined in ordered sets.
 In this case we will consider a total of nY ordered sets:

+Y'E=[Y'E,1,Y'E,2,…Y'E,nY ]

 YE=[YE,1,YE,2,…YE,nY ]

+Y'E,j=[YE,setj(1),YE,setj(2),…,YE,setj(|setj|)], ∀j∈{1,2,3,…,nY}

-YE,j=[YE,setj(1),YE,setj(2),…,YE,setj(qj)], ∀j∈{1,2,3,…,nY}
+YE,j=[YE,subj(1),YE,subj(2),…,YE,subj(|subj|)], ∀j∈{1,2,3,…,nY}

-In this case setj1 represents the first element of setj, which is defined by the user. qj is the cardinality (size) of setj.
-This is required because the ordered set do not necessarily start at 1.
+In this case setj1 represents the first element of setj, which is defined by the user. setj is the cardinality (size) of setj.
+This is required because the ordered set does not necessarily start at 1, or worse, the set defined by the user does not have numerical values, e.g {A,B,C,D,E,…}.
+We make a distinction between Y'E,j and YE,j: the first considers the sets setj over the Boolean variables are defined in the optimization problem, and the second uses subsets subj⊆setj, where the reformulation is going to be applied.
+In other words, setj is retrieved form variable definition and subj is retrieved from the “Exactly”-type constraint explained below.

-Another requirement is that exactly θj Boolean variables are expected to be True for each ordered setj:
+The second requirement is that exactly θj Boolean variables are expected to be True over a subset subj⊆setj:

-Exactly θj Boolean variables in a subset ⊆of YE,j are true, ∀j∈{1,2,3,…,nY}
+Exactly θj Boolean variables in subj⊆setj are true, ∀j∈{1,2,3,…,nY}

+*Important note: for the moment we will not consider the case where there are multiple (q) “Exactly” constraints with different subsets subj,q for a single vector of variables Y'E,j (future work).
+Another aspect left for future work is the fact that we can increase the number of reformulation layers to include reformulations for constraints of the form “atleast” and “atmost” (future work).

-The last requirement is that each vector YE,j, ∀j∈{1,2,3,…,nY} must represent either discretized locations, discretized points in time or an integer number.
+The last requirement is that each vector Y'E,j, ∀j∈{1,2,3,…,nY} must represent either discretized locations, discretized points in time or an integer number.

-Also, the vector zE must be identified by the user (in principle any integer can be assigned to zE, but that depends on the requirements of the user.
+Also, the vector zE must be identified by the user (in principle any integer or Boolean variable can be assigned to zE, but that depends on the requirements of the user).
+Those Boolean variables that are going to be transformed into external variables using the trivial transformation can be included in this vector.

 zE=[zE,1,zE,2,…,zE,nz]